dannieRope/Data-cleaning-Exercise-in-Excel/README.md

 ![Screenshot (352)](https://github.com/dannieRope/Data-cleaning-Exercise-in-Excel/assets/132214828/25e0164a-05a7-4646-93da-848af18f3e89)

 ##                                   Data cleaning process
-* **Column widths:** I Sorted out the widths of all columns so that the data is clearly visible in all cells.
+* **Column widths:** I Sorted out the widths of all columns so that the data was clearly visible in all cells.

 * **Empty rows:** I Used the Filter feature to look for blanks and remove all empty rows from the data.
-A total of 5 rows was removed in this process.
+A total of five rows were removed in this process.

 ![Blanks](https://github.com/dannieRope/Data-cleaning-Exercise-in-Excel/assets/132214828/42aeed5f-20a3-4a9d-9d4c-5be566bb8442)

-* **Duplicate records:** I Used the Remove Duplicates feature to look for and remove any duplicated records from the data.
-A total of 8 duplicates values were found and removed.
+* **Duplicate records:** I Used the Remove Duplicates feature to look for and remove any duplicate records from the data.
+A total of 8 duplicate values were found and removed.

 ![remove duplicates](https://github.com/dannieRope/Data-cleaning-Exercise-in-Excel/assets/132214828/30b8e4fa-313b-4107-9838-725095e1ee6d)